Centinel AnalyticaCentinel Analytica

 Response fields:

-• status_code (integer): The HTTP status code your middleware should use when responding to the client.
-This can be any integer value (e.g., 200, 403, 302).
+• status_code (integer): The HTTP status code to return to the client (e.g., 200, 403, 302).

 • request_id (string): Unique identifier for this validation request, useful for debugging and support.